helio-fm/helio-sequencer/README.md

 ## ![Screenshot](Docs/images/screen-v3.png)
-[Helio Workstation](https://helio.fm) is free and open-source music sequencer, designed to be used on all major platforms.
+[Helio](https://helio.fm) is free and open-source music sequencer, designed to be used on all major platforms.

 ## Why another sequencer?